Pargas: Economy

 Pargas has a large limestone industry, with the industry and Nordkalk as an important local employer, agriculture employs many in the rural regions of the municipality.
 Furthermore, the shipping industry is a relevant industry in the region.
 The municipality is suffering from high debt.

 History

 Archaeological excavations revealed that the vikings used to travel to the archipelago in the 9th century.

 Karin Thomasdotter (1610–1697), who served as vogt in Pargas for over forty years, was one of the longest serving vogts, and also one of only two females to have the position in contemporary Finland.

+Population history

+Population in Pargas from 1749 to 1845 ("Women, Men, Children, & Nobles") as gathered by Sven Gabriel Elmgren.